 Be aware of what your friends are sending out.
 If you see a post from a “friend” that you feel is way out of character for them, chances are they didn’t really send it.

 Also, keep tabs on your own Timeline.
 The vast majority of items that show up on there were probably posted by you or by one of your friends.
-If you see something on your Timeline that doesn’t look right, message the person who apparently sent it and then delete it.
+If you see something on your Timeline that doesn’t look right, delete it and change your password.

 While there are legitimate reasons for accepting friend requests from strangers on occasion (common interests, people from back home, etc.), those requests should always be given an extra amount of scrutiny before being accepted.
 Here are a few things to look out for:

 1 – How old is the account?
 If it was created within the last week or less, I recommend ignoring the friend request unless it came from someone you know personally AND you know they recently opened an account.

 2 – What do the photos in the galleries look like?
 Do they appear to be photos that would be taken in the normal course of life or were they possibly “lifted” from some other place on the Internet such as a stock image site?
 Be especially wary if the photos tend to be revealing pics of a member of the opposite sex.

 3 – What kind of posts are on the Timeline?
 Are they the normal types of posts you are used to seeing from your friends or are they spammy in nature?
 If they appear spammy, odds are the entire Facebook profile is a scam.

 4 – Did the friend request come from a person you’re already friends with?
 If so, the new friend request was likely sent from a cloned (i.e. fake) account.

 While some Facebook users do open multiple accounts for various reasons, most do not.

 There’s actually a scam making the rounds right now in which scammers are cloning real user accounts and using them to “friend” the real account’s existing friends and then using the fake accounts to scam those folks in some way.
 This post has more info about that very dangerous scam.